digitreadmedia/oc-facebook-page-container/README.md

 # OC Facebook Page Container Plugin
 Display a Facebook widget container on your October CMS website with one or multiple tabs for Messenger, Events or Timeline.

+**Install this plugin from the October CMS Marketplace:** https://octobercms.com/plugin/digitreadmedia-facebookpageplugin

 ## About This Plugin
 Add Facebook interactive features to your website with this plugin:
 - Easily configure the plugin features in a default settings page